 A Guide To Wooden Walking Sticks

 While there are many different types of wood that are more than suitable for making walking sticks, there's no denying that certain trees make downright amazing natural walking sticks that are not only practical, but a pleasure to look at as well.
-Each type of wood has its own properties, and this Guide to Wooden Walking Sticks is here to help you discover which types of wood you prefer and, hopefully, find the walking stick of your dreams.
+Each type of wood has its own properties, and our Guide to Wooden Walking Sticks is here to help you discover which types of wood you prefer and, hopefully, find the walking stick of your dreams.

 Perhaps not as glamorous as some other types of wood, beech is renowned for its hardness, wear-resistance, strength and excellent bending capabilities.
 Its typically pale cream colour makes it easy to stain into whichever shade you prefer, while the straight texture with a fine to medium uniform grain gives beech wood canes a more elegant, less rustic finish.

 We stock a wide variety of Beech Wood Walking Sticks.

 Most beech wood walking sticks are made from planks of beech wood, cut into batons and then machined to produce a round shaft for the cane.
 A wood with contorted grain would not be suitable for this, as many batons wouldn't be strong enough, but beech is perfect.

 Key Features: Pale cream colour with fine grain; hard, wear-resistant and strong; offers great workability; ideal for everyday canes